peter88213/nvhelp-en/source/nv_timeline/index.rst

 Timeline > Information
 ~~~~~~~~~~~~~~~~~~~~~~

--  Show information about an existing Timeline project, if any.
-Timeline
+-  Show information about an existing *Timeline* project, if any. *Timeline*
-   and novelibre file dates are compared.
+   and *novelibre* file dates are compared.

 Timeline > Create or update the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a timeline exists, update it from novelibre, otherwise create a new timeline.
+If a timeline exists, update it from *novelibre*, otherwise create a new timeline.

 Timeline > Update the project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Update the novelibre project from the timeline, if existing.
+Update the *novelibre* project from the timeline, if existing.

 .. important::
-   Please make sure to save the timeline before trying to sync with novelibre.
+   Please make sure to save the timeline before trying to sync with *novelibre*.
-   Since nv_timeline reads the .timeline file, unsaved changes may not be recognized.
+   Since *nv_timeline* reads the .timeline file, unsaved changes may not be recognized.
-   In case of doubt, close Timeline before syncing with novelibre.
+   In case of doubt, close *Timeline* before syncing with *novelibre*.

 Timeline > Edit the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~